-Interventions may include cooperation with other actors such as authorities, research institutes and educational establishments, or the private sector.
-They may play a part in, for example, activities, assignments, training, capacity building, and advocacy that have specific relevance to and advance the purpose of the CSF and of an intervention.
+Interventions may include cooperation with other actors, which do not qualify as a Global South partner.
+This could be authorities, research institutes and educational establishments, or the private sector.
+They may play a part in, for example, activities, assignments, training, capacity development, and advocacy that have specific relevance to and advance the purpose of the CSF and of an intervention.